soyart/notes/pages/Go slices.md

 	  c := make([]int, 5, 5)
 	  ```
 	  Go will allocate a new array of capacity 5 and length 5, returning a slice that uses that new array
-	- We can also *slicing* existing arrays and slices using half-open range:
+	- We can also perform *slicing* on existing arrays and slices using half-open range:
 	  ```go
 	  b := []byte{'g', 'o', 'l', 'a', 'n', 'g'}